davi-mbatista/flexmix/README.md

 |	`stretch`	*or*  `s`					|	`space-around` *or* `sa`	|
 |															|	`stretch`	*or*  `s`				|

-**disclaimer:** For now, I don't have any plans to make flexmix work for flexbox items, because of the `flex:` shorthand that is already really ease to use.
+**disclaimer:** For now, I don't have any plans to make flexmix work for flexbox items, because of the `flex:` shorthand that is already really easy to use.

 ## Next step